JetBrains-Research/reflekt/README.md

 the help of the Reflekt project, Kotless will be able to provide access to GraalVM to users of historically reflection-based frameworks such as Spring or their own Kotless DSL.

-We have implemented two approaches - searching classes\objects or functions via a limited DSL and by custom user condition via an extended DSL.
+We have implemented two approaches - searching classes/objects or functions via a limited DSL and by custom user condition via an extended DSL.
 The first one will be called `Reflekt`, and the second `SmartReflekt`.